JonasGroenbek/javascript-questions-flow2/README.md

 We would also have lots of duplicate data.
 If we embedded the inhabitants entity inside the houses entity, we many have multiple inhabitants records representing the same inhabitant.
 If we wanted to update that inhabitant, we would need to update the information in multiple houses documents.

 The tradeoff between embedding and not embedding is fast read vs fast write.

+#Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API.

+jonasgroenbek.com